 Current NCR-SARE committees:

 - Alumni Steering Committee: This recently formed committee will help form an NCR-SARE Alumni Organization.
-The current plan is that the Alumni Organization would be somewhat independent of the NCR-SARE Administrative Council, but would report to and could request funds (used for purposes that meet NIFA and host guidelines) each year from the NCR-SARE Administrative Council.
+The current plan is that the Alumni Organization would be somewhat independent of the NCR-SARE Administrative Council, but would report to and could request funds (used for purposes that meet NIFA and host guidelines) each year from the NCR-SARE AC.

 - Communications Advisory Group: This committee advises the NCR-SARE Communication Specialist on communications issues.

-- Graduate Student Proposal Review Committee: This committee, which currently consists of AC volunteers, reviews proposals submitted in response to NCR-SARE’s call for graduate student proposals (currently about 48) and prepares a list of proposals for the AC to consider funding (NCR-SARE currently funds about 15 Graduate Student projects per year).
+- Graduate Student Review Committee: This committee is composed of AC volunteers with some external reviewers.
+They review proposals submitted in response to NCR-SARE’s call for graduate student proposals (currently about 50) and make funding recommendations to the AC.
+NCR-SARE currently funds about 20 Graduate Student projects per year.

 - Nominating Committee: This committee’s purpose is to help identify and recruit members for the AC and Executive Committee with special attention being given to limited resource and socially disadvantaged audiences.

 - Partnership Grant Program Committee: This committee consists of AC volunteers with some external reviewers.
 They issue the call for proposals and reviews the incoming proposals for the Partnership Grant Program.
 They recommend proposals to the AC for funding.